Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 Biotech and pharmaceutical companies at clinical stage are among the most volatile businesses in the market.
 Phase transitions, FDA decisions, and clinical trial outcomes create binary risk that is reflected in stock prices.
 Volatility inputs for clinical-stage biotech companies often run 80-120%, and appraisers should select comparables that match pipeline stage rather than company size.

-How Volatility Affects Your Common Stock FMV
+How Does Volatility Affect Your Common Stock FMV?

 The relationship between volatility and common stock fair market value in the OPM is counterintuitive and worth understanding clearly.